Japan Ski Tours

 General gear

 • Compact, compact, compact.
 Minimize the number of bags you have with a bag that compacts your ski gear.
 Since you're taking 2 train journeys on this trip (unless you mail your bags), you shouldn't have more than a rolly bag, a ski bag, and a backpack.
 Anything more (such as a boot bag, helmet bag, laptop bag, etc) will give you trouble as you board and exit trains.
 Alternatively, consider getting to Japan a day early and mailing your ski bags to our hotel.
-It only costs ¥2,000 (approx US$18) and is very reliable.
-At the end of the trip, leave room for an extra day in Tokyo and mail your bags directly from our hotel to the airport!
+It only costs ¥3,700 (approx US$25) and is very reliable.
+At the end of the trip, leave room for two extra days in Tokyo and mail your bags directly from our hotel to the airport!
 It's a life saver!

 • A day pack.
 Very useful to bring a change of clothes when we stop by an Onsen Hot Springs on our way back from a day of skiing.